pepstock-org/Charba-Wiki/docs/Defaults.md

 double circumference = Defaults.get().getGlobal().getCircumference();
 ```

-## Charts
+## Charts type

 To change the global options for a specific chart type, **Charba** is providing the method `getOptions` in the [Defaults](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/Defaults.html) class.

 With this method you can get all global configurations for a specific chart of [Chart.JS](http://www.chartjs.org/) and you have got all `set` and `get` methods to change or retrieve the global configuration items.

-The chart type are defined into a enumeration, [ChartType](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/ChartType.html) but, by controllers, you can create your chart type, therefore the method will accept a [Type](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/Type.html) object.
+The chart type are defined in a enumeration, [ChartType](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/ChartType.html) but, by controllers, you can create your chart type, therefore the method will accept a [Type](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/Type.html) object.

 ```java
 // --------------------------------------